The Survival Paradox: How Sexual Violence Hijacks Our Most Ancient Protection System and Why Victims Comfort Their Abusers.

 I share this not to obscure or equivocate but to be transparent: despite never witnessing overtly abusive behavior, I believe the women who have come forward.
 I believe them not merely because they are women but because their stories illuminate patterns I recognized but couldn't quite name during my time there.

 The story left many readers grappling with what seemed like an impossible contradiction: multiple women accused a beloved author of rape and sexual assault, yet in the aftermath of these alleged, terrifying, assaults, they had sent him warm messages.
-They had expressed hunger at seeing him again.
+They had expressed their hunger to see him again.
 Some offered comfort when he was distressed by their allegations.

-They agreed to his terms, that in retrospect, didn’t match their experience—specifically that the relationship and the cruelty was consensual.
+They agreed to his terms, which, in retrospect, didn’t match their experience, specifically that the relationship and the cruelty were consensual.

 I believe them because I understand trauma responses, and can recognize, in all the material provided in the article, the hallmarks and symptoms of the specific trauma response I want to address today—fawning, a survival mechanism similar to appeasement, which employs abandoning the self, personal boundaries, and a reliance on people-pleasing to remain safe.